Biles withdraws from gymnastics final to protect team, self

 Biles is scheduled to defend her Olympic title in the all-around final on Thursday.
 She also qualified for all four event finals later in the Games.
 She said she will regroup on Wednesday before deciding whether to continue.

 Biles’ abrupt absence forced the Americans to scramble a bit.
-The finals are a three-up/three-count format, meaning each country puts three of their four athletes up on an apparatus, with all three scores counting.
+The finals are a three-up/three-count format, meaning each country enters three of their four athletes on an apparatus, with all three scores counting.

 Chiles stepped in to take Biles' place on uneven bars and balance beam.
 The 20-year-old who made the team with her steady consistency pulled off a solid bars routine and drilled her balance beam set two days after falling twice on the event.

-Thanks in part to a little help from ROC — which recorded a pair of falls on beam — the U.S. drew within striking distance heading to floor, the final rotation.
+Thanks in part to a little help from ROC — which counted a pair of falls on beam — the U.S. drew within striking distance heading to floor, the final rotation.

-Yet the Americans — without Biles and her otherworldly tumbling — needed to be near perfect to close the gap.
+Without Biles and her otherworldly tumbling, the U.S. needed to be near perfect to close the gap.
 It didn’t happen.
 Chiles stumbled to the mat at the end of her second pass, and any chance the U.S. had of chasing down ROC went right along with it.

+Not that Chiles or the rest of the Americans particularly cared.
+The gold might be gone, but something more significant may have happened instead.
+It's a tradeoff they can live with.

+“This medal is definitely for (Biles),” said Chiles.
+“If it wasn’t if it wasn’t for her, we wouldn’t be here where we are right now.
+We wouldn’t be a silver medalist because of who she is as a person.”

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports